kodinkat/disciple-tools-documentation/disciple-tools-theme/details-view/details-view-header.md

 -   **Archive Record**: Move a personal contact to an archived state, removing it from active lists.
 -   **Make a user from this contact**: Create a new Disciple.Tools user account from the contact's information.
 (Requires special permissions).
 -   **Link to an existing user**: Link the contact record to an existing Disciple.Tools user account.
 (Requires special permissions).

+## How do I change a contact type?

+Contact types define the category or classification of a contact record in Disciple.Tools.
+For example, you might change a contact from a Standard Contact to a Private Contact, or to another type configured in your system.
+Changing the contact type can affect which fields are available and how the contact appears in lists and reports.

+To change a contact's type:

+1. Navigate to the contact record you want to modify.
+2. In the **Admin Actions** dropdown at the top of the page, click to open the menu.
+3. Select **Change Record Type** from the list of options.
+This will open a modal dialog.
+4. In the modal, you will see a dropdown menu showing all available contact types.
+Each type may include a description explaining its purpose.
+5. Click the dropdown menu and select the new contact type you want to apply.
+6. Click the **Confirm** button to save the change.
+7. The page will reload automatically, and the contact will now be updated to the new type you selected.

+If you change your mind before confirming, click the **Cancel** button or close the modal to exit without making changes.